Case Study: High-Volume Metal Stamping

 Case Study: Die Maintenance Services

-A Security Systems Manufacturer was finding it difficult to perform scheduled preventative maintenance on its metal stamping dies for two main reasons.
+A security systems manufacturer was finding it difficult to perform scheduled preventative maintenance on its metal stamping dies for two main reasons.

 1. Decreasing workforce